 The fair values of ROU assets were estimated using an income approach based on management's forecast of future cash flows expected to be derived based on the sublease market rent.
-First, the Company tests the asset group for recoverability by comparing the undiscounted cash flows of the asset group, which include expected future lease payments related to the lease agreement offset by expected sublease income, to the carrying amount of the asset group.
-If the first step of the long-lived asset impairment test concludes that the carrying amount of the asset group is not recoverable, the Company performs the second step of the long-lived asset impairment test by comparing the fair value of the asset group to its carrying amount and recognizing a lease impairment charge for the amount by which the carrying amount exceeds the fair value.
+First, the Company tests the asset group for recoverability by comparing the undiscounted cash flows of the asset group, which include expected future lease payments related to the lease agreement offset by expected sublease income, to the carrying amount of the asset group is not recoverable, the Company performs the second step of the long-lived asset impairment test by comparing the fair value of the asset group to its carrying amount and recognizing a lease impairment charge for the amount by which the carrying amount exceeds the fair value.
 To estimate the fair value of the asset group, the Company relies on a discounted cash flow approach using market participant assumptions of the expected cash flows.
-During the three and nine months ended September 30, 2024 and 2023, the Company recognized no impairment charge related to ROU assets.
+Net rent expense for the three months ended March 31, 2024 and 2023 was \$2.2 million and \$2.2 million, respectively and is included in general and administrative expense in the accompanying condensed consolidated statements of operations.